Where to enjoy the best views of London for free (or almost)

 Up on the hill, where the Observatory is located, you can see the famous line of the Prime Meridian and from there you can also enjoy a great view of the Docklands and the rest of the city.

-Instead of taking the train (DRL), for a different experience you could go back to Central London through the pedestrian tunnel that runs underneath the Thames and connects Greenwich to the Isle of Dogs, where you can walk to the closest DRL (Island Gardens).
+Instead of taking the train (DRL) from Greenwich, for a different experience you could go back to Central London through the pedestrian tunnel that runs underneath the Thames and connects Greenwich to the Isle of Dogs, where you can walk to the closest DRL (Island Gardens).
 I would suggest to walk further more in that area, Canary Wharf is lovely with its skyscrapers and canals.

 View of London from the National Portrait Gallery